This plant may be available to buy

 Zone 8-9-10

-This is the phoenix known as the true date palm because it produces large edible fruit
+This is the Phoenix palm known as the true date palm because it produces large edible fruit, Phoenix dactylifera

 Not grown from seed in Florida, these green-gray colored palms come shipped from Arizona and California where commercial groves plant them to raise fruit